-Learn everything about Chateau Calon Segur St. Estephe Third Growth with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, a history of the property, information on the vineyards and winemaking.
+Learn everything about Chateau Calon Segur St. Estephe Third Growth with wine tasting notes and wine-with-food pairing tips.
+Learn the best vintages, a history of the property, and information on the vineyards, and winemaking.
 If you want to read about other Bordeaux wine producers: Links to all Bordeaux Wine Producer Profiles

 Chateau Calon Segur History, Overview

-Historic records show that Calon Segur was in existence as far back as 1147, when it was owned by Monseigneur de Calon.
+Historic records show that Calon Segur was in existence as far back as 1147 when it was owned by Monseigneur de Calon.
 He was an important Bishop in the community.
 This makes Chateau Calon Segur a contender for the oldest property in Saint Estephe.
-Eventually the Medoc property came to be owned by Nicolas Alexandre de Segur.
-Which as you can see is where the name Calon Segur comes from.
+Eventually, the Medoc property came to be owned by Nicolas Alexandre de Segur.
+As you can see is where the name Calon Segur comes from.

 Legend has it, de Segur is quoted as saying: “I make my wine at Lafite and Latour, but my heart is in Calon.”
 That famous saying lives forever on the label of Chateau Calon Segur, where the drawing of a heart is prominently featured on the logo.

 Chateau Calon Segur was one of the original three Bordeaux vineyards in Saint Estephe.
 In 1825 Chateau Montrose was a forest, not yet cultivated with vines belonging to the massive Calon Segur estate.

 In fact, Chateau Phelan Segur was also once part of the vast Segur estate.
 The holdings of the powerful Segur family were so large, that they included not only what later became Chateau Lafite Rothschild, but also Chateau Latour and Chateau Mouton Rothschild!